Brix: Brix and actual dissolved solids content

-When a sugar solution is measured by refractometer or density meter, the °Bx or °P value obtained by entry into the appropriate table only represents the amount of dry solids dissolved in the sample if the dry solids are exclusively sucrose.
+Whether a sugar solution is measured by refractometer or density meter, the °Bx or °P value obtained by entry into the appropriate table only represents the amount of dry solids dissolved in the sample if the dry solids are exclusively sucrose.
 This is seldom the case.
 Grape juice (must), for example, contains little sucrose but does contain glucose, fructose, acids, and other substances.
 In such cases, the °Bx value clearly cannot be equated with the sucrose content, but it may represent a good approximation to the total sugar content.
-For example, an 11.0% by mass D-Glucose ("grape sugar") solution measured 10.9 °Bx using a hand held instrument.
-For these reasons, the sugar content of a solution obtained by use of refractometry with the ICUMSA table is often reported as "Refractometric Dry Substance" (RDS), which could be thought of as an equivalent sucrose content.
+For example, an 11.0% by mass D-Glucose ("grape sugar") solution measured 10.9 °Bx using a handheld refractometer.

+The sugar content of a solution obtained by use of refractometry with the ICUMSA table is formally called refractometric dry substance (RDS), which could be thought of as an equivalent sucrose content.

+(Analogously, the original Brix can be described as a hydrometric dry substance - though because the term "Brix" already exists, there is no need for the invention of such a term.)

 Where it is desirable to know the actual dry solids content, empirical correction formulas can be developed based on calibrations with solutions similar to those being tested.
 For example, in sugar refining, dissolved solids can be accurately estimated from refractive index measurement corrected by an optical rotation (polarization) measurement.

 Alcohol has a higher refractive index (1.361) than water (1.333).
-As a consequence, a refractometer measurement made on a sugar solution once fermentation has begun results in a reading substantially higher than the actual solids content.
+As a consequence, a refractometer measurement made on a sugar solution, once fermentation has begun, results in a reading substantially higher than the actual solids content.
 Thus, an operator must be certain that the sample they are testing has not begun to ferment.
 (If fermentation has indeed started, a correction can be made by estimating alcohol concentration from the original, pre-fermentation reading, termed "OG" by homebrewers.)

-Brix or Plato measurements based on specific gravity are also affected by fermentation, but in the opposite direction; as ethanol is less dense than water, an ethanol/sugar/water solution gives a Brix or Plato reading that is artificially low.
+Traditional Brix or Plato measurements based on specific gravity are also affected by fermentation, but in the opposite direction; as ethanol is less dense than water, an ethanol/sugar/water solution gives a Brix or Plato reading that is artificially low.